alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 Animal products and by-products include:

 * skins, wool, leathers and furs
-* semen, ova, embryos from cattle, sheep, goats or pigs - the rules are different if they're from a different animal [link to endangered animal content]
+* semen, ova, embryos from cattle, sheep, goats, pigs or boars - the rules are different if they're from a different animal [link to endangered animal content]
 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs